robertavaltorta/robertavaltorta.github.io/content/projects/gender stereotypes/index.md

 ---
-title: "Gender stereotypes and television advertising"
+title: "Gender stereotypes in media and sports"
 author: [""]
-summary: "Commercials constitute one of the main elements of the social pressure associated with stereotyped views of the world.
-Adopting the content analysis approach, this project examines gender-stereotypical representations in Italian television advertising aimed at adults and children."
+summary: "Gender stereotypes shape perceptions, expectations, and behaviors from an early age, influencing personal identities and social interactions.
+This line of research examines gender stereotypes across various domains, such as television advertising and sports."
 cover:
     image: "gender.jpg"
     alt: "Sticker featuring a computer with the phrase 'binary is for computers'"